whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/14-studio-work/14-02-revised-interactive-web-experience-assignment.md

 ## Assignment Overview

 Make a list of things to change, remove, and add to your natural language coded web experience.
-Spend time creating original visual and auditory conent to add to the site.
-Use natual language programming to change and improve the site based on your created list and peer feedback.
+Spend time creating original visual and auditory content to add to the site.
+Use natural language programming to change and improve the site based on your created list and peer feedback.